Banking Platform Implementation Guide - Switch Kit

 Link customization

 Our customization options are described in our Link overview.
-Unlike a typical Pinwheel customer, you will potentially make Deposit Switch requests on behalf of many customers, each with their own brand and design considerations and need for customization.
+Unlike a typical Pinwheel customer, you will potentially make Switch Kit requests on behalf of many customers, each with their own brand and design considerations and need for customization.

 Some of our customization options involve configurations that are specified when the Link token is created - see the next section for an example.
 For these customizations, you'll need to specify these options on every Link token request.